 The cost of Sub-share Certificates purchased and retired is charged to net proceeds from all sources.
-Net income per Sub-share Certificate is based on the weighted average number of Sub-share Certificates in Certificates of Proprietary Interest and equivalent Sub-share Certificates of Proprietary Interest outstanding during each period (10,018,028 in 2009, 10,354,408 in 2008, and 10,536,367 in 2007).
+Net income per Sub-share Certificate is based on the weighted average number of Sub-share Certificates in Certificates of Proprietary Interest and equivalent Sub-share Certificates of Proprietary Interest outstanding during each period (9,679,921 in 2010, 10,018,028 in 2009, and 10,354,408 in 2008).